fong-lab/fong-lab-old-website/people/index.md

 {%
   include feature.html
-  image="images/headshots/wright.png"
-  headline="Ta'Kayla Wright, Undergraduate Student" text="Ta’Kayla is an undergraduate neuroscience major and a NIH ESTEEMED Scholar at Georgia Tech.
-She is originally from Dublin, GA, where she contributed to her community through volunteerism with local blood donation and environmental groups, as well as through leadership roles on her high school student council and her city’s youth council.
-At Georgia Tech, Ta'Kayla is studying neuroscience with the goal of attending medical school to earn her Au.
-D in audiology.
-She aspires to work as an audiologist in the near future, and possibly open her own clinic.
-In the Fong lab, Ta’Kayla investigates homeostatic plasticity mechanisms in visual cortical circuits that accompany recovery from amblyopia."
-%}

-{%
-  include feature.html
-  image="images/headshots/sarkissian.png"
-  headline="Arvin Sarkissian, Graduate Rotation Student" text="Arvin Sarkissian is a PhD student in the Neuroscience Graduate Program at Emory.
-He completed his undergraduate studies at Washington University in St. Louis, where he double majored in Cognitive Neuroscience and Biology.
-Arvin's prior research centered around interindividual variability in human brain organization using functional magnetic resonance imaging (fMRI).
-He is interested in combining electrophysiological and cellular techniques with computational methods to understand how variability arises in dynamic biological systems."
-%}

-{%
-  include feature.html
   image="images/headshots/lamprecht.png"
   headline="Robert Lamprecht, Research Technician" text="Robert Lamprecht is a research technician in the Department of Biomedical Engineering at Georgia Tech.
 He received his BS in Computer Science with a concentration in neuroscience from Wofford College.
 He has previously conducted research on affective disorders and spinal cord injury using rodent models.
 Rob is interested in neural networks, artificial intelligence, and brain-computer interfaces, and how these tools can be leveraged to better understand sensation and perception."